 Not everyone looks for these, but it’s a niche market.
 Those in this market pay a premium for not having to own or move furniture in and out.
 This is particularly true of out-of-town professionals who maintain a second residence that is their actual ‘family home’.

 9. Include Concierge Services

-Sometimes, competing over renters comes down to services and user-experience more than rent or location, especially if they have many options.
-Landscaping might be a given for apartment renters, but what if you’re renting a neighbourhood home?
+Sometimes, competing over renters comes down to services and user experience more than rent or location, especially if they have many options.
+Landscaping might be a given for apartment renters, but what if you’re renting a neighborhood home?
 Even door-side garbage pickup can be a little thing people don’t mind paying for.
 Arrange it through a property management office to get access to their volume pricing with contractors.